The task

 AI is strong at pattern-finding across your top performers: extracting the hook structures, formats, and topic angles that consistently work for your account, and applying them to new topics.
 It is also good at the “don’t repeat” filter; once you tell it why your bottom 3 flopped (your hypothesis), it will stop generating ideas that share those traits.

 What AI cannot do: predict what’s about to trend.
-That is humans-on-the-platform work, like TikTok creator weekly trend scans and watching what your peer accounts are posting in the last 72 hours.
-Pair AI ideation (pattern-based, evergreen) with weekly trend scans (timely, opportunistic).
+That is humans-on-the-platform work.
+Run a weekly scan with TikTok Creator Search Insights — its Content Gap and Searches by Followers filters surface topics your audience is searching for but nobody is serving — and watch what your peer accounts posted in the last 72 hours.
+Pair AI ideation (pattern-based, evergreen) with that weekly trend scan (timely, opportunistic), then feed the gap topics back into the prompt as extra pillars.
 AI also cannot judge which ideas are shootable with your current setup; a “dance with 4 people in a studio” idea is worthless if you film alone at home.

 A specific failure mode: AI defaults to safe, slight-variation ideas that mirror your top performers too closely (same hook, same format, slightly different topic).
 After 8 weeks of this, audiences see the pattern and engagement drifts.
 Tell it explicitly: “at least 3 ideas must be uncomfortable for me, with a different format, different pillar, or different vulnerability level.”